 The Halles are open every day from 7.30am to 2pm and from 6pm to 9pm from 12 July to 23 August.

-Lunch break at one of Biarritz’s many great restaurants
+Have lunch in one of Biarritz’s many great restaurants

 You will quickly realise that in the south-west we love good food and obviously, good products.
 This can be seen quite easily on our plates but also when walking through the streets of Biarritz.
 So after having worked up an appetite at the Halles de Biarritz, I invite you to discover one of the excellent restaurants in the town.
 There are very few “touristy” restaurants and it is difficult to be disappointed.
 Therefore, you are unlikely to find a bad address, but I will share with you my favourite addresses.